Monsaiaung/Pewlett-Hackard-Analysis/README.md

 ## Results
 ![EmployeeDB](Pewlett-Hackard Analysis Folder/EmployeeDB.png)

-Picture abouve is an ERD (Entity Relationship Diagram) that was created in visualing the relationship between the each table containing datas of employees, departments,salaries, Manager, Department of Employees and Titles.
+Picture above is an ERD (Entity Relationship Diagram) that was created in visualing the relationship between the each table containing datas of employees, departments,salaries, Manager, Department of Employees and Titles.

 -